Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/types.md

 If the possible values for the type are not static, but are sourced from a service operation that is configured to cache its results as a [dynamic enumeration](services.md#dynamic-enumerations) using `xfk:enum-cache` config, then you can also associate such a dynamic enumeration with your logical type, much the same way you do it with static enumerations.
 You just need to use the dynamic enumeration name that is configured in the `enum-name` attribute when you set the enum's `ref` attribute on your type.

-In the following example the dynamic enumeration `product` is sourced by the `read list` operation of the `product` object, and is associated with the `product` type, as shown below.
+In the following example the dynamic enumeration `product` is sourced by the `read enum` operation of the `product` object, and is associated with the `product` type, as shown below.

 ```xml
   <types>